Recipe Overview

 - Lemon.
 Give the finished salad a squeeze of fresh lemon juice to brighten the flavors.

-Serve this refreshing cucumber salad chilled from the fridge alongside sausage or schnitzel for a Bavarian-inspired meal.
+Serve chilled German cucumber salad alongside sausage or schnitzel for a Bavarian-inspired meal.
 It’s also great paired with family-friendly pork dishes like juicy air fryer pork chops or roast pork and a side of potato wedges.

 German cucumber salad makes a tasty barbecue side dish served next to BBQ chicken wings and BBQ pulled pork, with more easy sides like potato salad and corn on the cob.
 And in the cooler months, this salad’s clean, fresh flavors taste great next to hearty mains like pot roast or meatloaf.